accdavlo/calcolo-scientifico/lectures/02/021_finite_difference_elliptic.md

 e_i = u(x_i) - u_i = v_i - \underbrace{\phi(x_i)}_{\geq 0} \leq v_i \leq \frac{M}{8}(b-a)^2  \leq \frac{h^2}{24}(b-a)^2 \max_{\xi \in [a,b]} \lvert u^{(4)}(\xi)\rvert.
 $$
 Do the same with $v_i = -e_i + \phi(x_i)$ to get the other inequality.

+---
+<style scoped>section{font-size:23px;padding:50px;padding-top:0px}</style>

+### Existence and uniqueness of the solution?
+Let's just focus on the matrix $A$ given by the 1D Poisson problem with Dirichlet BCs (or mixed Dirichlet-Neumann).
+We can see that the matrix (excluding the Dirichlet BC) is
+* symmetric
+* diagonally dominant
+* diagonal is positive
+* hence, it is positive definite ($\Longrightarrow$ coercive!)
+* This implies that the matrix is invertible and the solution exists and is unique.